-Little Bird Knows All-Tells All-Ask Her about the Stars You Admire shouldn't say boy-he's 32, and I have a most awful time tearing her away from him at the finish of each program.
+Little Bird Knows All-Tells All-Ask Her about the Stars You Admire

+VERY Monday morning, Tod-dles (Presiding Pigeon of Graybar Court) and I scamper hurriedly along Madison Avenue and reach the Columbia Broadcasting System in time to hear every part of shouldn't say boy-he's 32, and I have a most awful time tearing her away from him at the finish of each program.
 What they talk about-this very handsome young man of five feet eleven and a half, and this mite of a bird, Toddles, as they stand there in the center of this very large studio, is quite beyond me.
 But her chief ambition in life, being to pull television from around that old corner, I am beginning to think that she has enlisted Edward to help her drag this elusive subject to just the place where she thinks it ought to be.
 But he's told her all about his travels in London, Ireland and Italy.
 That he was born in Buffalo-that he has toured the country several times-and that he has appeared in many successful Broadway productions.
-That once while he appeared on the same bill with Babe Ruth in Keith's Vaudeville Theatre, in Washington, General Marshal Foch who had been sitting in a box during the performance, was brought back stage by the manager to meet the "Sultan of Swat."
-The Sultan waxed nervous, his strong hand trembled and he rebelled against meeting the famous General.
+That once while he appeared on the same bill with Babe Ruth in Keith's Vaudeville Theatre, in Washington, General Marshal Foch who had been sitting in a box during the performance, was brought back stage by the manager to meet the "Sulan of Swat."
+The Sultan waxed nerlous, his strong hand trembled and he rebelled against meeting the famous General.
 "But I can't speak French," stammered Babe, as the manager was egging him on to meet the General.
 Finally, with beads of perspiration strung heavily across his brow, The Sultan found himself in the presence of the War Hero.
 "H-have you been in the w-war," stuttered the striker of home-runs.
 Which all goes to prove what Shakespeare said, "The things that I do, I would not-" or was it Brad Browne?
 When Ed Cullen came to radio, the theatre firmament lost a bright star, and radio listeners will be fortunate if producers fail to persuade Ed to take leads in big productions.
 For he has played with Nat Goodwin, Jane Cowl, George Cohan, Mary Boland, and Lorette Taylor.
 His hobbies are golfing and swimming.
 A recent triumph was his success in turning out cookies with the assistance of Ida Bailey Allen.